aaronahmid/RobotArm/README.md

 ### Arm currently only supports only the django web framwork, when using with a framwork...

-> this tool is not ready for use, it's not completed and there are several bugs, installation method not concluded yet, to use start the api service, add the dir to path or create an alias to the arm script. user with care.
+> this tool is not ready for use, it's not completed and there are several bugs, installation method not concluded yet, to use start the api service, add the dir to path or create an alias to the arm script or use the recomended temporary setup shell script. user with care.

+> Contribute??
+Uhhhhhhhhm!
+Nope Not yet...

 > To infinity and beyond
 > -Buzz Lightyear's